Microsoft, Mastercard sign on to VP Harris's Central America strategy | Technology

 Microsoft, Mastercard sign on to VP Harris's Central America strategy

-Chobani has agreed to bring its incubator program for local entrepreneurs to Guatemala while Mastercard will aim to bring five million people in the region who currently lack banking services into the financial system and give one million micro and small businesses access to electronic banking.
+Chobani has agreed to bring its incubator program for local entrepreneurs to Guatemala while Mastercard will aim to bring five million people in the region who currently lack banking services into the financial system and give one million micro and small businesses access to electronic banking, the official said.
 The U.S. vice president's push to spur regional economic growth will focus on six areas.

 These include expanding affordable internet access, combating food shortages by boosting farm productivity and backing regional efforts to fight climate change and make a transition to clean energy.
 It will also aim to expand job training programs and improve public health access.